stormwindy/Qi-Table/docs/_includes/pages/budget.md

 ## Estimated Cost of Mass Production

-The following costs are only estimates, based on the retail prices.
-This means the prices also include the cost of the workforce, research and development, shipping and guarantees.
+The following costs are only estimates, based on the retail prices of the individual components.
+This means they also factor in the cost of production, research & development, shipping and quality guarantees.
 In later iterations of the software, it can be sold as a service with subscriptions.

 <table style="margin-left: auto; margin-right: auto;"><caption>Table 3: Cost for each costumer table</caption>
 <thead>